 Worlds Hottest Curry

-As Seen on ITV’s Food Glorious Food, yep that’s me with the flame shirt on!
+The worlds hottest curry as Seen on ITV’s Food Glorious Food, yep that’s me with the flame shirt on!

 After being filmed for TV making the worlds hottest curry with our local Indian restaurant Bindi in Grantham, we decided that we should make a similar product available for you to buy and cook with at home.